webpro/dyson/README.md

 ```

 * `cache:true` means that multiple requests to the same path will result in the same response
+* `proxy:false` means that requests to this file can be skipped and sent to the configured proxy
 * `size:function` is the number of objects in the collection
 * `collection:true` will return a collection
 * `callback:function`